algorand/pyteal/docs/sourcemap.rst

 Executive Summary
 -----------------

-0. Prepare your `PyTeal` script as usual.
+0. Author your `PyTeal` script as usual and make other preparations.
 1. Enable the source mapper by turning on its feature gate.
-2. (Optional) If you would like to include program counters, you'll need to have an `AlgodClient` running and available in your environment.
-3. Modify the python compilation expression to be source map compatible.
+2. Modify the python compilation expression to be source map compatible.
-4. Grab the annotated teal out of the compilation's receiver.
+3. Grab the annotated teal out of the compilation's receiver.
-5. Run the script as before.
+4. Run the script as before.

 0. Preparation
 --------------